YIT Red & Blue Light Therapy Neck Device

 -

-Elderly performing physical housework and experiencing stiffness
+Older people who do physical housework and experience stiffness

 -